mvegter/Bookkeeping-Client/cpp-tizen/doc/README.md

 ------------- | -------------
  *ApiInformation* | API information *ArrayOfLogsResponse* | Response containing multiple logs.
+ *ArrayOfLogsResponseMeta* | The metadata related to an array of logs response.
  *ArrayOfTagsResponse* | Response containing multiple tags.
  *CreateLog* | Describes an intervention or an event that happened.
  *CreateTag* | A label attached to something for the purpose of identification.